BabatundeOnabajo/Microsoft-Office-Sources-and-Destinations-Package-for-Amplitude/README.md

 ### Windows
 * Internet access
-* An account with Amplitude
+* An account with Amplitude.
+You can register here.
 * Microsoft Office installed (Version 2016 or later)

 ### Mac
 * Internet access
-* An account with Amplitude
+* An account with Amplitude.
+You can register here.
 * Microsoft Office installed

 # Instructions